wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-gui-arm.md

 - You already have an Azure account.
 If you don't have one, [sign up for a trial account](/pricing/1rmb-trial/).

 - You already know how to provision a SQL Server VM from the virtual machine gallery using the GUI.
-For more information, see [Provisioning a SQL Server virtual machine on Azure](/documentation/articles/virtual-machines-provision-sql-server)
+For more information, see [Provisioning a SQL Server virtual machine on Azure](/documentation/articles/virtual-machines-windows-classic-ps-sql-create/)

 - You already have a solid understanding of AlwaysOn availability groups.
 For more information, see [AlwaysOn availability groups (SQL Server)](http://msdn.microsoft.com/zh-cn/library/hh510230.aspx).

 >[AZURE.NOTE] If you are interested in using AlwaysOn availability groups with SharePoint, also see [Configure SQL Server 2012 AlwaysOn availability groups for SharePoint 2013](http://technet.microsoft.com/zh-cn/library/jj715261.aspx).

-In this tutorial you will use the Azure Management Portal to:
+In this tutorial you will use the Azure portal to:

 - Select the the new AlwaysOn Availabiltiy group template from the portal